Toofan Singh: Various actions

+Death

 On 8 April 1990, Singh was killed in a village near Hargobindpur, after police and BSF surrounded his home.
 According to police records, he was allegedly involved in 150 killings.
+Director General of Police K. P. S. Gill dubbed it as the biggest accomplishment of police the whole year.
+At the time Toofan Singh had a reward of 100,000 rupees on his head.

+Police refused to return Toofan’s dead body.
+Because of this 20,000 people surrounded Hargobindpur police headquarters demanding the body be handed over.
+The police complied.

-On the day of his cremation it is estimated that almost four lakh (400,000) people were gathered to pay him the last tribute.
+On the day of his cremation it is estimated that almost 400,000 people were gathered to pay him the last tribute.
+Darshan Lal Chopra, head of BJP in Hargobindpur, attended the cremation and praised Toofan who he said, "died fighting against an oppressive government."